SivaChandranR07/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+Get the inputs from the user
 ### Step 2:
+Classify with x1,x2 and y1,y2 points
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.jpg)
 ### Step 4:
+Import the module
 ### Step 5:
+Display the out using format function

 ### PROGRAM:
 ``` python
 #Program to find the distance between two points.